zeropointnine/tts-toy/README.md

 ## 3. Edit `config.json`

+**Required:**

-In the `orpheus_llm` object, update `url` to that of your LLM server's endpoint (If using llama-server, that would normally be `http://http://127.0.0.1:8080/v1/completions`).
+Edit `orpheus_llm.url` to that of your LLM server's endpoint.

+For llama-server, that would normally be http://127.0.0.1:8080/v1/completions.

+**Required for LLM chat functionality:**

-To be able to use app in "chatbot mode" (where the app will do TTS using the chatbot's responses), update the properties of the `chatbot_llm` object: The `url` should be a `chat/completions`-compatible endpoint (eg, OpenRouter service).
+Update the properties of the `chatbot_llm` object

+The `url` should be a `chat/completions`-compatible endpoint (eg, OpenRouter service).

 Populate either `api_key` or `api_key_environment_variable` as needed.

 Lastly, the inner `request_dict` object can be populated with properties which will get merged into the service request's JSON data (eg, "model", "temperature", etc).

-Consider choosing a fast-responding remote LLM for optimal "interactivity feel" (For example, using Gemini Flash Lite, on my system I can get audio playback from the chat assistant within 1.5 seconds of submitting the prompt, which feels pretty good).

 ## 4. Run

     python app.py

+Reminder here that Orpheus model inference + 'SNAC' decoding is not a lightweight task.
+Anecdotal datapoint: On my dev system (Ryzen 7700 + 3080Ti), audio generation is only about 1.5x faster than real-time.

+# Updates

+2025-04-08

+- Chat response now streams, allowing for audio generation to begin after the first several words are received.

 # Todo

-- Stream the LLM text response to allow for faster audio response time while in chat mode, especially when using slower LLM's or for longer responses generally.
-[IN PROGRESS]
+- Highlight audio segment currently being spoken in realtime?
+- Save generated audio output to disk? ...
 - Web service layer for audio generation?
 - Voice cloning?